oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/04-capture-sql/capture-sql.md

     ```
     </details>

     It is very likely that you will get different statement counts.
 One of the reasons could be that often, the capture from the cursor cache will catch more statements compared to those written down from ASH (Active Session History) into AWR.
-And it does not play any role for the lab whether the number of statements matches the number in the screenshots or not.
+And it does not play any role for the lab whether the number of statements matches.

 2. Exit from SQL*Plus.